 - By leaving no holes or gaps in the opening, use the duct tape to attach the duct tube with the chute to prevent the grass clippings from dropping out.

-- It will help you to pull bag easily while eliminating the risk of bag slipping out.
+- It will help you to pull the bag easily while eliminating the risk of the bag slipping out.

-- Carefully remove the duct tape from the discharge area and empty the bag by removing the close end of the bag from the support bar when the bag gets full.
+- Carefully remove the duct tape from the discharge area and empty the bag by removing the closed end of the bag from the support bar when the bag gets full.

 - You can reuse this trash bag as a bagger several times after disposing of the grass clippings.

 - You can assemble a new garbage bag before every use because these are the cheap ones and you can save your money.

 Method 2: Using a Tarpaulin Sheet and Duct Tube